aklump/drupal_loft_deploy/README.txt

   that the module is enabled and can begin to make the visual distinctions on the dev and staging sites.
 This module has no measurable affect on a production website as it's been highly optimized for speed.

+SITE ROLE / BORDER COLOR:
+* Each instance of your website is one of: production, staging or dev.
+The color of the border around the non-production sites informs you as to it's role.
+  There's one more distinction between a site role dev with master branch, and a site role dev with a develop branch; this adds a fourth color.
+* Obviously, production instances will not have a border.
 * If using settings.local.php format, the $site_role variable will inform this module of the role of the site.
-* If not you should add the following to settings.php; take not that adding the
+* If not you should add the following to settings.php; take note that adding the
   $conf variable as shown here will override what you have in settings.local.php, if in fact you have anything there.

     @code
     // One of 'prod', 'staging', or 'dev'
     $conf['loft_deploy_site_role'] = 'staging';
     @endcode

+* These are the default colors:
+  SITE ROLE - GIT BRANCH - COLOR prod        n/a         n/a
+  staging     n/a         green
+  dev         master      pink
+  dev         develop     aqua

+INFO TITLE:
+* At the bottom of the page, you will see a readout of information, the "title".
+  By default this will display the site role, and the gitflow parent and current git branch, if you are using git.
 * You may alter the title that is displayed at the bottom of the screen by adding the following to settings.local.php or settings.php, where the token '!site_role' will print the site role.
+Other tokens are: !git and !gitflow.
     @code
-    $conf['loft_deploy_site_title'] = '!site_role'
+    $conf['loft_deploy_site_title'] = '!site_role - !git > !gitflow'
     @endcode

+ADVANCED THEMING:
+* Refer to div.loft-deploy and it's classes for css overriding.
-* You may influence the css by adding, as an example
+* You may influence the css classes on div.loft-deploy by adding, as an example
     @code
-    $conf['loft_deploy_css_class'] = 'gitflow-develop';
+    $conf['loft_deploy_css_class'] = 'my-cool-class';
     @endcode
-* We've provided a fourth color if you add the class 'gitflow-master' in the included css.
-* We've provided classes that support gitflow methodology: gitflow-master for all branches that begin master or hotfix; gitflow-develop for all classes that
-  begin: develop, feature, and release
 @endcode
-* Now enjoy the module.

 GOTCHAS:
-* If your git branch changes, you need to dump the drupal cache to see the changes appear.
+* If your site role changes, you may need to empty all caches to see the changes appear.

 --------------------------------------------------------